ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 ---

 ### Q: What are Box-Cox transformations?

 <details>
 <summary><b>💡 Show Answer</b></summary>

-A useful family of transformations, that includes both logarithms and power transformations, is the family of Box-Cox transformations, which depend on the parameter $λ$and are defined as follows:$$
+A useful family of transformations, that includes both logarithms and power transformations, is the family of Box-Cox transformations, which depend on the parameter $λ$ and are defined as follows:$$

 y(\lambda) =
 \begin{cases}